cedx/david.gulp/README.md

 ```

 ## Updating Dependencies
-This plugin let you update dependencies in the manifest file to latest versions and save them back:
+The plugin lets you update dependencies in the manifest file to latest versions and save them back to the file system:

 ```javascript
 return gulp.src('package.json')